Governance & Reliability

 The executive building the organisation around that system must treat Social Legitimacy as supreme across the decade of operation.
 A technically excellent but socially illegitimate system will be regulated out of existence, litigated into shutdown, or rejected by the public it was built to serve.

-History will agree with all three — at different moments, in different contexts.
+Investors will say Operational Excellence is supreme; regulators, Social Legitimacy;1 engineers in safety-critical sectors, Robustness.
+History will agree with all three, at different moments, in different contexts.

 The failure to hold both simultaneously is the most common form of AI leadership failure.